yuekaizhang/dynamo/examples/multimodal/README.md

       }
     ],
     "max_tokens": 300,
+    "temperature": 0.0,
     "stream": false
   }'
 ```

+If serving the example Qwen model, replace `"llava-hf/llava-1.5-7b-hf"` in the `"model"` field with `"Qwen/Qwen2.5-VL-7B-Instruct"`.
+If serving the example Phi3V model, replace `"llava-hf/llava-1.5-7b-hf"` in the `"model"` field with `"microsoft/Phi-3.5-vision-instruct"`.

 For more details on managing deployments, testing, and troubleshooting, please refer to the [Operator Deployment Guide](../../docs/guides/dynamo_deploy/operator_deployment.md).